MEET OUR TEAM

 Office Phone: (203) 779-5329

 Colleen Marr is the Director of Client Services.
 She brings many years of experience to this role.
+Colleen has a special way of engaging each of our clients and forming strong relationships with them.
+She is also skilled in copy editing, research analysis, 360 feedback reports, and administrative management.
 Prior to joining the firm, Colleen was a compliance auditor in the banking industry.
 She holds a BS degree in Business Administration from Southern Connecticut State University.

 Jillian is a dynamic keynote speaker who has been featured at numerous conferences and client events.
 She has worked with senior executives in a broad range of organizations, including Walmart, AIG, Nationwide, and HT Media.